yarisvt/tyk-docs/README.md

 ---
 ```

-You can create a dynamic, nested navigation heirarchy simply by changing the `parent` field to the name of the parent page.
-Note, **these names must be unique**)
+You can create a dynamic, nested navigation hierarchy simply by changing the `parent` field to the name of the parent page.
+Note, **these names must be unique**.

-To create a new top-level page, the front matter just looks like this:
+For a new top-level page (like `new-section.md` in the example above), the front matter looks like this:

 ```
 ---